Vicente Guerrero, Baja California

 Vicente Guerrero is a colonia located in the San Quintin Valley, Baja California, Mexico.
 An agricultural area, it is approximately 175 mi south of the Tijuana/San Ysidro border checkpoint.
 Vicente Guerrero experiences a desert climate, and is close to the beach.
 There are ruins of old missions in the surrounding areas.

+As of 1994, there was camping one mile south of the colonia.